-FORWARD-LOOKING AND OTHER STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS

-This MD&A, including the documents incorporated by reference herein, contains forward-looking statements or forward-looking information within the meaning of the U.S. Private Securities Litigation Reform Act and applicable Canadian securities laws.
+This MD&A contains forward-looking statements or forward-looking information within the meaning of the U.S. Private Securities Litigation Reform Act and applicable Canadian securities laws.
 All statements in this MD&A, other than statements of historical facts, are forward-looking statements.
 These statements appear in a number of different places in this MD&A and can be identified by words such as "anticipates", "estimates", "projects", "expects", "intends", "believes", "plans", "will", "could", "may", or their negatives or other comparable words.
-Such forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
+Such forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the Company's actual results, performance or achievements to be materially different from any future results, performance or achievements that may be expressed or implied by such forward-looking statements.
 Examples of such forward looking statements include, but are not limited to:

-- the initiation, timing, cost, progress and success of ESSA's research and development programs, pre-clinical studies and clinical trials; - the Company's ability to advance its product candidate into, and successfully complete, clinical trials; - the Company's ability to achieve profitability;

-- the Company's ability to obtain funding for operations, including research funding; - the Company's ability to recruit sufficient numbers of patients for future clinical trials; - the Company's ability to establish and maintain relationships with collaborators with acceptable development, regulatory and commercialization expertise and the benefits to be derived from such collaborative efforts; - the implementation of the Company's business model and strategic plans; - the Company's ability to develop and commercialize product candidates; - the Company's commercialization, marketing and manufacturing capabilities and strategy; - the Company's ability to protect its intellectual property and operate its business without infringing upon the intellectual property rights of others; - the Company's expectations regarding federal, state, provincial and foreign regulatory requirements; - whether the Company will receive, and the timing and costs of obtaining, regulatory approvals in the United States, Canada, the European Union and other jurisdictions; - the therapeutic benefits, effectiveness and safety of the Company's product candidate; - the accuracy of the Company's estimates of the size and characteristics of the markets that may be addressed by the Company's product candidate; - the rate and degree of market acceptance and clinical utility of the Company's product candidate, if any; - the timing of, and the Company's ability and the Company's collaborators' ability, if any, to obtain and maintain regulatory approvals for the Company's product candidate; - the Company's expectations regarding market risk, including interest rate changes and foreign currency fluctuations; - the Company's ability to engage and retain the employees required to grow its business; - the compensation that is expected to be paid to the Company's employees; - the Company's future financial performance and projected expenditures; - developments relating to the Company's competitors and its industry, including the success of competing therapies that are or may become available; and - estimates of the Company's expenses, future revenue, capital requirements and its needs for additional financing.
+- the initiation, timing, cost, progress and success of ESSA's research and development programs, pre-clinical studies and clinical trials; - the Company's ability to advance its product candidate through, and successfully complete, clinical trials; - the Company's ability to achieve profitability; - the Company's ability to obtain funding for operations, including research funding; - the Company's ability to recruit sufficient numbers of patients for future clinical trials; - the implementation of the Company's business model and strategic plans; - the Company's ability to develop and commercialize product candidates; - the Company's commercialization, marketing and manufacturing capabilities and strategy; - the Company's expectations regarding federal, state, provincial and foreign regulatory requirements; - whether the Company will receive, and the timing and costs of obtaining, regulatory approvals in the United States, Canada, the European Union and other jurisdictions; - the therapeutic benefits, effectiveness and safety of the Company's product candidate; - the accuracy of the Company's estimates of the size and characteristics of the markets that may be addressed by the Company's product candidate; - the rate and degree of market acceptance and clinical utility of the Company's product candidate, if any; - the Company's ability to engage and retain the employees required to grow its business; - the compensation that is expected to be paid to the Company's employees; - the Company's future financial performance and projected expenditures; - developments relating to the Company's competitors and its industry, including the success of competing therapies that are or may become available; and - estimates of the Company's expenses, future revenue, capital requirements and its needs for additional financing.

 Such statements reflect the Company's current views with respect to future events, are subject to risks and uncertainties and are necessarily based upon a number of estimates and assumptions that are inherently subject to significant medical, scientific, business, economic, competitive, political and social uncertainties and contingencies.
-Many factors could cause our actual results, performance or achievements to be materially different from any future results, performance, or achievements that may be expressed or implied by such forward-looking statements, including those described under "Risk Factors".
+Many factors could cause the Company's actual results, performance or achievements to be materially different from any future results, performance, or achievements that may be expressed or implied by such forward-looking statements, including those described under "Risk Factors".
 In making the forward looking statements included in this MD&A, the Company has made various material assumptions, including but not limited to:

-- our ability to obtain positive results of clinical trials; - our ability to obtain required regulatory approvals: - our ability to successfully out-license or sell future products, if any, and in-license and develop new products; - favourable general business and economic conditions; - the availability of financing on reasonable terms; - our ability to attract and retain skilled staff; - market competition; - the products and technology offered by the Company's competitors; and - our ability to protect patents and proprietary rights.
+- its ability to obtain positive results of clinical trials; - its ability to obtain required regulatory approvals; - its ability to successfully out-license or sell future products, if any, and in-license and develop new products; - favourable general business and economic conditions; - the availability of financing on reasonable terms; - its ability to attract and retain skilled staff; - market competition; - the products and technology offered by the Company's competitors; and - its ability to protect patents and proprietary rights.